 Automated Shuttle Program

-In early 2020 two EasyMile EZ10 all-electronic, automated shuttles were delivered to the Danner Farm State Office Campus in Dover.
-The two shuttles, nicknamed George and Jane (after the Jetsons), can each transport up to eight (8) passengers at a speed of up to 10 miles per hour.
+In late 2019 two EasyMile EZ10 all-electronic, automated shuttles were delivered to the Danner Farm State Office Campus in Dover.
+The two shuttles, nicknamed George and Jane (after the Jetsons), can each transport up to six (6) passengers at a speed of up to 10 miles per hour.
 The shuttles are currently operating in a testing capacity along a fixed route within the Danner Campus that stops at the DelDOT Administration Building, the DART Administration Building, and the DMV Administration Building.
 The shuttles are capable of navigating the majority of the route autonomously utilizing advanced LiDAR sensors and GPS.
-A DART of EasyMile Operator is onboard the shuttle at all times to assist in navigating vehicle and pedestrian conflict points, assist in the onloading and offloading o passengers, and perform an emergency stop if needed.
+An Operator is onboard the shuttle at all times to assist in navigating vehicle and pedestrian conflict points, assist in the onloading and offloading of passengers, and take control of the vehicle if needed.

-The goal of the overall autonomous vehicle program is to get our hands on this cutting edge technology to learn better how it works and interacts with the transportation system, but to also allow people to experience riding in these vehicles to expand knowledge and acceptance of utilizing these vehicles as transportation alternative.
-Once testing and acceptance of the shuttle has been completed, they will begin operating regularly within the Danner campus for use by state employees and visitor throughout the day.
-It is expected that over the upcoming months and years, the shuttles will be relocated to service other areas within the state.
+The goal of the overall autonomous vehicle program is to get our hands on this cutting-edge technology to learn better how it works and interacts with the transportation system, as well as to allow people to experience riding in these vehicles to expand knowledge and acceptance of utilizing these vehicles a transportation alternative.
+These shuttles operate currently for pre-scheduled demonstration rides and in the near future will begin operating regularly within the Danner campus for use by state employees and visitor throughout the day.
+It is expected that over the next few years, the shuttles will be relocated to demonstrate this technology in other Delaware.